-Make sure to check that your homeowners insurance will actually cover homesharing and isn't voided by it.
+As a homeshare host, make sure to check that your homeowners insurance will actually cover homesharing and isn't voided by it.
 Many homeowners policies will not cover homeshare activities because homesharing is considered commercial activity, and as a result, homesharing can actually void your homeowners policy in full, even if an incident happens on a day you're not homesharing the property.
 Be adequately insured!